Key takeaways

 Ever run into a problem while you’re traveling or commuting?
 You can call Chase’s Benefit Administrator for emergency help, as well as for medical and legal referrals.
 Note, you will have to pay for the costs of these services, but access to help is free.

-It’s really frustrating to have an expensive purchase break or get stolen not too long after you bought it.
-Thankfully, the Freedom Unlimited offers purchase protection and extended warranty protection, both of which can help you recover from those sorts of unfortunate events.
-Further, you’ll stay protected against fraud with Chase’s zero liability protection.
+It’s frustrating to have an expensive purchase break or get stolen not long after you bought it.
+Thankfully, the Freedom Unlimited offers purchase protection and extended warranty protection, both of which can help you recover from these sorts of unfortunate events.
+Further, you’ll stay protected against fraud with Chase’s zero liability fraud protection.

 Purchase protection